This blog post has been updated on December 16, 2025 for accuracy.

 Stop trading your time for money

-Mention everything that your dear clients are getting as soon as they sign that contract, like copywriter, Michal Eisikowitz, does:
+Mention everything that your clients are getting as soon as they sign that contract.
+For example, see how Sara Noel does it:

 Whatever rates you set, be confident in them.
 And don’t feel let down if someone turns your services down because they’re “too expensive”.
 ‘Cause guess what?
-If everyone can afford you, you aren’t charging enough.
+If everyone can afford you, you aren’t charging enough (truth).

 Bottom line: Don’t undersell yourself.
 If you’re new to copywriting, you’ll have to start out somewhat “cheap.”
 But as you build experience and get testimonials under your belt, you should increase your rates.

-Ok, so *now* are you feeling confident with what to charge?
-You got this.
+Alright, so *now* are you feeling confident with what to charge?
+You got this!